-- I. STK11 sequencing and/or deletion/duplication analysis (81404, 81405) for Peutz-Jeghers syndrome (PJS) is considered medically necessary when: - A. The member/enrollee has a clinical diagnosis of Peutz-Jeghers syndrome based on the presence of any two of the following: - 1.
-At least two histologically confirmed Peutz-Jeghers-type hamartomatous polyps of the GI tract, OR - 2.
-Mucocutaneous pigmentation of the mouth, lips, nose, eyes, genitalia, or fingers, OR - 3.
-A family history of PJS. - II.
+- I. STK11 sequencing and/or deletion/duplication analysis (81404, 81405) for Peutz-Jeghers syndrome (PJS) is considered medically necessary when: - A. The member/enrollee has at least two histologically confirmed Peutz-Jeghers-type hamartomatous polyps of the GI tract, OR - B. The member/enrollee has mucocutaneous pigmentation of the mouth, lips, nose, eyes, genitalia, or fingers, OR - C. The member/enrollee has a family history of PJS. - II.
 STK11 sequencing and/or deletion/duplication analysis (81404, 81405) for Peutz-Jeghers syndrome is considered investigational for all other indications.